-One approach that seeks to explain the prevalence of heterogenous beliefs (or forecasts) uses the notion of eductive stability, a fictitious time coordination procedure based on rationalizability adapted to market settings.
-Recent work by Guesnerie and Jara-Moroni (2011)) shows using the eductive stability approach that heterogenous beliefs may persist in the simple economic models.
-It would be interesting to see whether points in the one dimensional set of ETEC allocations that differ from PFE allocations can be obtained as limit points of such coordination procedures on expectations.
+One approach that seeks to explain the prevalence of heterogenous beliefs (or fore-casts) uses the notion of eductive stability, a fictitious time coordination procedure based on rationalizability adapted to market settings.
+Recent work by Guesnerie and Jara-Moroni (2011) shows using the eductive stability approach that heterogenous beliefs may persist in simple economic models.
+It would be interesting to see whether an ETEC allocation other than PFE allocations can be obtained as a limit point of such coordination procedures on expectations.